LGandia/java_portfolio/README.md

 1 Computing a Pay Increase   -- completed\
 2 Rock, Paper, Scissors      -- completed\
 3 String Reverser            -- completed\
-4 Punctuation Marks          -- to do
+4 Punctuation Marks          -- completed

 **4 Classes and Objects**\
 **committed by 4th March**\
-1 Using String Objects     -- to do\
+1 Using String Objects     -- completed\
-2 Dice                     -- to do\
+2 Dice                     -- completed\
 3 Formatting Output        -- to do\
-4 Pin Encryption           -- to do\
+4 Pin Encryption           -- completed\
 5 Sphere Calculation       -- to do

 **5 and 6 Writing Classes and Methods**\